abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/scheduling_or_tools.rst

 ..  only:: draft

     An important aspect of ``IntervalVar``\s is optionality.
 An ``IntervalVar`` can be *performed* or not.
-If *unperformed*, then it simply does not exist and its characteristics cannot be accessed anymore.
-An ``IntervalVar`` is automatically marked as *unperformed* when it is not consistent anymore (starting time greater than ending time, duration < 0...).
-You can get and set if an ``IntervalVar`` must or may be performed with the following
+If *unperformed*, then it simply does not exist (and its characteristics are meaningless).
+    An ``IntervalVar`` is automatically marked
+    as *unperformed* when it is not consistent anymore (starting time greater than ending time, duration < 0...).
+You can get and set if an ``IntervalVar`` must, may or cannot be performed with the following methods:
-    methods:

     ..  code-block:: c++